 We have determined that all of our foreign subsidiaries operate primarily in local currencies that represent the functional currencies of such subsidiaries.
 All assets and liabilities of our foreign subsidiaries are translated into U.S. dollars using the exchange rate prevailing at the balance sheet date.
-The effect of exchange rate fluctuations on the translation of assets and liabilities are recorded as a component of shareholders' equity.
+The effects of exchange rate fluctuations on the translation of assets and liabilities are recorded as a component of shareholders' equity.
 Revenues and expenses are translated at the average exchange rates in effect during each month of the fiscal year.
 As such, our financial condition and operating results are affected by fluctuations in the value of the U.S. dollar as compared to currencies in foreign countries.
-Revenues denominated in currencies other than the U.S. dollar represented approximately 9.8%, 9.7% and 8.9% of total consolidated revenues for the fiscal years ended August 30, 2014, August 31, 2013 and August 25, 2012, respectively.
-Total assets denominated in currencies other than the U.S. dollar represented approximately 13.0% and 12.1% of total consolidated assets at August 30, 2014 and August 31, 2013, respectively.
-If exchange rates had increased or decreased by 10% from the actual rates in effect during the year ended August 30, 2014, our revenues and assets for the year ended and as of August 30, 2014 would have increased or decreased by approximately \$13.6 million and \$18.6 million, respectively.
-We do not operate a hedging program to mitigate the effect of a significant change in the value of our foreign subsidiaries functional currencies, which include the Canadian Dollar, Euro, British Pound, Mexican Peso and Nicaraguan Cordoba, as compared to the U.S. dollar.
-Any losses or gains resulting from foreign currency transactions, including exchange rate fluctuations on intercompany accounts are reported as transaction losses (gains) in our other (income) expense.
-The intercompany payables and receivables are denominated in Canadian Dollars, Euros, British Pounds, Mexican Pesos and Nicaraguan Cordoba.
-During the year ended August 30, 2014, transaction losses included in other (income) expense was approximately \$0.3 million.
-If the exchange rates had changed by 10% during the year ended August 30, 2014, we would have recognized exchange gains or losses of approximately \$1.0 million.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 8.4%, 9.8% and 9.7% of total consolidated revenues for the fiscal years ended August 29, 2015, August 30, 2014 and August 31, 2013, respectively.
+Total assets denominated in currencies other than the U.S. dollar represented approximately 8.9% and 11.0% of total consolidated assets at August 29, 2015 and August 30, 2014, respectively.
+If exchange rates had increased or decreased by 10% from the actual rates in effect during the year ended August 29, 2015, our revenues and assets for the year ended and as of August 29, 2015 would have increased or decreased by approximately \$12.3 million and \$13.6 million, respectively.